ROHIT0770/Google_Calendar_Integration-Django/README.md

 ```
 /rest/v1/calendar/redirect/ -> GoogleCalendarRedirectView()
 ```
-This view will do two things
+The purpose of this view is two fold:
-1. Handle redirect request sent by google with code for token.
-You need to implement mechanism to get access_token from given code
+1. Managing redirect requests sent by Google containing a code for obtaining a token.
+It requires implementing a mechanism to retrieve an access token from the provided code.
-2. Once got the access_token get list of events in users calendar
+2. Upon successfully obtaining the access token, retrieving a list of events from the user's calendar.

-### Note: To run this assignment need google account credentials which need to save in the project directory and add a redirect URL in your google cloud.
+### Note: In order to successfully execute this assignment, it is essential to have your Google account credentials readily available.
+These credentials should be securely stored within the project directory.
+Additionally, please ensure that you have configured a redirect URL in your Google Cloud account to ensure smooth functioning of the assignment.